-Saturday, December 12 · 11am – 1pm ET · For other events, go to this page
+Saturday, November 14 · 11am – 1pm ET

 And yet, these same, somewhat raw conversations provide the opportunity for deeper mutual connection, as well as supporting one's own well-being and vitality.

-Topics for discussion will include:
+Topics we will discuss include:

 Handling anger well